 Grilled Spice Rubbed Skirt Steak

 The last time I made this steak, it was served alongside hot dogs and hamburgers.
 I'll let you guess which item ran out in about two minutes while the others lingered sadly on a plate.
 What makes this steak so delicious?
 It's all in the rub.
-A blend of cumin, ancho chile powder, and paprika imparts a smokey, spicy flavor, while cinnamon adds a dash of sweetness.
+A blend of cumin, ancho chile powder, and paprika imparts a smoky, spicy flavor, while cinnamon adds a dash of sweetness.
 The steak pairs nicely with the creamy farro salad and cooling strawberry-blueberry tart.

 Strawberry Blueberry Tart